Accounting for the ERC can be complicated.

 The Employee Retention Credit (ERC) was created under the CARES Act to help businesses who have been negatively affected by COVID-19 retain their employees.
-For those who utilized the ERC, it is important to understand the proper accounting surrounding the credit.
+For those who utilized the ERC, it is important to understand when the credit should be recognized as revenue and the proper accounting treatment and disclosures surrounding the recognition of the credit.

 How to Determine the Proper Accounting Treatment for the ERC

 After a company takes the necessary action to apply for and receive the tax credit, an entity must determine the proper accounting treatment.
-Unfortunately, with the unprecedented nature of the pandemic and the CARES Act relief programs, such as the Payroll Protection Program (PPP), ERC, and Economic Injury Disaster Loan (EIDL), generally accepted accounting principles (GAAP) does not provide a business entity with specific accounting treatment for government grants.
-Therefore, accountants must rely on other accounting guidance by analogy.
+Newly released accounting standards update 2021-10 Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance (ASU 2021-10) implements disclosure requirements for business entities receiving government grants, but U.S. generally accepted accounting principles (U.S. GAAP) does not provide a business entity with specific accounting treatment for government grants.
+Therefore, business entities receiving government grants must rely on other accounting guidance by analogy.